Storm Hannah: 21,000 without power as red weather warning kicks in

 A yellow warning has also been issued for Dublin from 11pm on Friday to 10am on Saturday.

-A seperate status yellow wing warning is in place for Connacht, Carlow, Kildare, Kilkenny, Laois, Longford, Wexford, Wicklow, Offaly, Donegal, Tipperary and Waterford will remain in place until 10am on Saturday.
+A seperate status yellow wind warning is in place for Connacht, Carlow, Kildare, Kilkenny, Laois, Longford, Wexford, Wicklow, Offaly, Donegal, Tipperary and Waterford will remain in place until 10am on Saturday.

 A number of flights and ferry sailings have been cancelled, while public transport is curtailed in affected areas.